michael105/rinit/README.md

 after X and the desktop manager(i3) has been started.

-As soon as this get's closer to 1 second, it will be possible to measure the script's parsing overhead.
+As soon as this get's closer to 1 second, it will be possible to measure the script parsing overhead.
 Atm, it is neglectible.